Priestly court: Roles

 These three tasks appear to be unrelated, which has led scholars to suspect that if a single court were responsible for these tasks, it would likely also have been responsible for many other tasks where the exact term Beit Din shel kohanim is not used.
 Many passages which refer to the roles of "the sons of the high priests", "the elders of the priests", "the priests" (in a legal context), "the court" (in a Temple context), or "the Hasmonean court" have been suggested as referring to the court of priests, though these suggestions are not universally accepted.
 One suggestion is that there was not a single priestly court, but rather any court convened for a specific purpose and composed of priests was called "a priestly court".

 Priestly lineage

 As mentioned in the Sifrei, the priestly court verified the lineage of priests.
 Some scholars describe this task as shared with the Sanhedrin.
-Some argue that the Sanhedrin would perform a one-time investigation elevating the investigated Kohen from "status quo" status to kohen meyuchas status ("Kohen-lineage verified by beit-din"), while the priestly court would continuously monitor the status of duty-active Kohanim in terms of their keeping to the numerous Torah and Rabbinic law that accompanies the duties and privileges of priesthood.
+Some argue that the Sanhedrin would perform a one-time investigation elevating the investigated Kohen from "status quo" status to kohen meyuchas status ("Kohen-lineage verified by beit-din"), while the priestly court would continuously monitor the currently serving Kohanim regarding their observance of the various priestly laws.